-- 5. Split shipments: Where a single line item is split into multiple shipments, the same line item may have multiple dates for the same milestone.
-In these cases, the end date of the segment will be the latest date recorded for the milestone. - 6.
+- Split shipments: Where a single line item is split into multiple shipments, the same line item may have multiple dates for the same milestone.
+In these cases, the end date of the segment will be the latest date recorded for the milestone. - 5.
 Data completeness: In some cases, delivered line items may be missing data for some of the milestone dates along the fulfillment cycle.
 GHSC-PSM will report cycle times for the segments listed above when both milestones in the segment have dates populated for at least 60 percent of line items delivered.
 If data completeness for a milestone is less than 60 percent, GHSC-PSM will expand the segment to the next milestone that meets this threshold.
-For example, if the actual goods availability date (GAD) is 75 percent complete, pick-up date is 30 percent complete, and actual delivery date is 100 percent, starting at the actual GAD and ending at actual delivery date.

-7. In disaggregating this indicator, "sourcing channels" include the following:

-- a.
-Warehouse fulfillment (from GHSC-PSM regional distribution centers and emergency stockpiles) - b.
-Direct-drop fulfillment, - 8.
-For tracer product categories that will be reported for this indicator, see Exhibit A-1 in Annex A of this document. - 9.
+For example, if the actual goods availability date (GAD) is 75 percent complete, pick-up date is 30 percent complete, and actual delivery date is 100 percent complete, the project will combine the pick-up and deliver segments into one segment, starting at the actual GAD and ending at actual delivery date. - 6.
+In disaggregating this indicator, "sourcing channels" include the following: - Warehouse fulfillment (from GHSC-PSM regional distribution centers and emergency stockpiles) - Direct-drop fulfillment, - 7.
+For tracer product categories that will be reported for this indicator, see Exhibit A-I in Annex A of - 8.
 Additional disaggregation elements, such as country and line item, will be available in ARTMIS.
-The project may report additional disaggregations in quarterly performance reports when they provide useful analytical insight. - 10.
+The project may report additional disaggregations in quarterly performance reports when they provide useful analytical insight. - 9.
 Dwell-adjusted cycle time: "Dwell" is defined as any inactive days during order cycle time where there is no expectation that GHSC-PSM should be taking steps to source, fulfill, or deliver the order.
 Dwell time may occur routinely because of early order placement or other foreseeable process steps, or as a result of exceptional circumstances.
-The project is developing consistent policies and methods for identifying and tracking both types of dwell.
-These will be implemented during FY2020 with the goal of reporting a dwell-adjusted cycle time variant beginning in FY2021.
+The full policy is defined in the "Policy and Rules for Use of GHSC-PSM Hold Statuses", available in the project Quality Management System.
+Dwell durations for all holds are captured in ARTMIS, in the Dwell Policy Monitoring Report.
+Dwell-adjusted cycle time is defined as the overall cycle time minus the sum of all dwell durations for all holds placed on the line item during its fulfillment.
+Dwell-adjusted cycle time will be reported beginning in FY2021 Q1, with the same applicable disaggregations (task order, tracer product category, fulfillment channel, and transportation mode) as overall cycle time.